Why Machine Footprint Matters When Moving Mulch or Soil

 That space matters.

-It affects where the machine can fit, where it can turn, where it can safely travel, and where it can place material without damaging turf, beds, edges, plants, patios, or finished landscape areas.
+It affects where the machine can fit, where it can turn, where it can safely travel, and where it can place material without damaging turf, beds, edges, plants, patios, sidewalks, curbs, or finished landscape areas.

 A machine can be fast in open space.